NetworkBlockDevice/nbd/doc/proto.md

     message.
 The server MAY send the reply message before the data has reached permanent storage.

-    If an error occurs, the server SHOULD set the appropriate error code in the error field.
-The server MAY then close the connection.
+    If an error occurs, the server MUST set the appropriate error code in the error field.

 * `NBD_CMD_DISC` (2)

     A disconnect request.
-The server MUST handle all outstanding requests, and then close the connection.
+The server MUST handle all outstanding requests, shut down the TLS session (if one is running), and close the TCP session.
 A client MUST NOT send anything to the server after sending an `NBD_CMD_DISC` command.

-    The values of the length and offset fields in a disconnect request are not defined.
+    The values of the length and offset fields in a disconnect request MUST be zero.

+    There is no reply to an `NBD_CMD_DISC`.

 * `NBD_CMD_FLUSH` (3)